 These can still be “held” as if they are single keys.

 WARNING: Modifier keys should be used sparingly, as they can interfere with or delay other keys.
-For example, if you are holding Shift+A and then want to press just ‘X’, since the Shift key is still being held down, the game would normally interpret it as you pressing ‘Shift+X’, which may be totally different command.
+For example, if you are holding Shift+A and then want to press just ‘X’, since the Shift key is still being held down, the game would normally interpret it as you pressing ‘Shift+X’, which may have a totally different meaning to the game.
 This application specifically avoids this by briefly releasing Shift before pressing X and then re-pressing Shift again as needed, but this can make the controls seem less responsive due to the delays needed to make sure each release and re-press are processed in the correct order.
 Consider re-mapping controls for the game to use Shift/Ctrl/Alt as little as possible for best results!

 You can also specify a sequence of keys to be pressed.
-For example, you could have a single button press the sequence Shift+2 (to switch to hotbar #2), then 1 (to use hotbutton #1), then Shift+1 (to switch back to hotbar #1), like so:
+For example, you could have a single button press the sequence Shift+2 (let’s say to switch to hotbar #2), then 1 (to use hotbutton #1), then Shift+1 (to switch back to hotbar #1), like so:

 R2 = Shift+2, 1, Shift+1

-You can also add pauses (specified in milliseconds) into the sequence if needed, such as this sequence to automatically “consider” a target when changing targets:
+You can also add pauses (specified in milliseconds) into the sequence if needed, such as this sequence to automatically “consider” a target when changing targets (assuming Tab cycles targets and C is for “consider”):

 ; 'Delay' or 'Wait' also work

-On a more advanced note, you can also request in the sequence to jump the mouse cursor to a named Hotspot location (defined in [Hotspots]) to click on it, such as:
+You can request in a key sequence to jump the mouse cursor to a named Hotspot location (defined in [Hotspots] and covered in detail later) to click on it, such as:

 [Hotspots]